ajithkumarajay/Music-Separator/README.md

 The project contains the C# source code for the Graphical User Interface.
 It also contains Python3.7 and the Spleeter project.

-Feel free to inspect the source code and build for yourself. you can also install your own python/tensorflow/ffmpeg/spleeter.